-How to Help a Sexual Assault Survivor, What Men Can Do (for men)
+How to Help a Sexual Assault Survivor, What Men Can Do (for males)

 “The Men’s Program” opens with a non-confrontational tone, defining rape and sexual assault.
 Next, participants view a 15 minute video where a police trainer describes a rape experience that is used to develop men’s understanding of and empathy toward rape survivors.
 After noting that the experience the police officer had is similar to that which has been experienced by one in four college women, participants learn to help a woman recover from a rape experience who comes to them seeking assistance and support.
 Participants hear what men can do in their own behavior to help prevent rape including defining consent and using effective bystander intervention strategies.
 The final section focuses on bystander intervention in situations involving alcohol and sexual assault.
 In this interactive section, participants are taken through a guided imagery of an alcohol-related rape and are taught effective ways that they could intervene if they come upon such a situation.
 Participants brainstorm ways to apply this new information to their own social groups.
 Research has shown that this program not only teaches men how to help women recover from rape and increases their empathy toward female rape survivors, but that high risk men who see the program commit less sexual assault than men who don't.

-Recognizing Risky Men: Helping our Friends out of Dangerous Situations (women)
+Recognizing Risky Men: Helping our Friends out of Dangerous Situations (for females)